 In 1596, during their first expedition to Java, the crew combatted Portuguese ships where it put an end to the control of the Portuguese and Spanish in the spice commerce to Europe.

-If you are looking for the best and most detailed HMS model ships, you are in the right place.
+If you are looking for the best and most detailed HMS model ships, and boats, you are in the right place.
 Wilhems & Green stock a wide range of model ships, including the HMS Victory, HMS Investigator and more.
 We also supply Perspex display cases to keep your model ships safe, as well as an excellent after sales service.
 Any questions?
 Get in touch today.